devebot/temporify/README.md

 # Temporify - generate temporary directories & files

-`Temporify` includes a temporary directory & files generator which is used to build a temporary project in automation test.
+`Temporify` is a temporary directory & files generator which is used to build a temporary project in automation test.

 ## Installation